14 Tips For Finding The Right Therapist Near Me

 Just because a psychologist has a great education doesn't mean that they have the experience to go along with it.
 Make sure you understand the type of experience that your therapist has before working together.
 Just because a therapist is new and doesn't have much experience does not mean that they will not be a good fit for you.
 Either way, it's helpful to understand what they're coming into your sessions with.

 If you're looking for help for a specific mental health challenge, you're going to want to see that the therapist is experienced and trained in those areas.
-For example, if you are struggling with bipolar disorder, you will not want to work with a therapist specializing in relational therapy.
 Seek treatment from a licensed therapist with the training in the specialization you need, such as anger management, cognitive behavioral therapy, behavioral therapy, family therapy, play therapy, couples therapy, or family therapy with a marriage and family therapist.

 8. Think about your comfort level